3redronin/mu-server/HTTP2-CONCURRENCY.md

 Nested application tasks use a short FIFO within the current application turn.
 This preserves nonrecursive callback delivery and avoids resubmitting work to the same occupied worker.
-Per-response write callbacks and WebSocket events also have serialized mailboxes.
-Deprecated WebSocket event adapters release the worker while their completion is pending; their blocking writes still run on internal workers.
+Per-response write callbacks and WebSocket events also have serialized mailboxes. `BaseWebSocket` supports asynchronous receive callbacks with one completion signal; `SimpleWebSocket` supports blocking receive methods.
+Asynchronous receives release the application worker while completion is pending, but the internal connection reader still waits before delivering another event or reusing its buffer.
+Asynchronous sends perform their writes on internal workers.
+The older binary overload with a separate buffer-release callback remains deprecated;
+it does not provide independent buffer and message-completion lifetimes.

 ## Request admission